razerofficial/UnityChromaSDK/Assets/Swagger/docs/DefaultApi.md

 <a name="putkeyboard"></a>
 # **PutKeyboard**
-> InlineResponseDefault PutKeyboard (KeyboardInput keyboardInput)
+> KeyboardResponse PutKeyboard (KeyboardInput keyboardInput)